-Emotional intelligence is a must to be successful in the art of negotiation because no amount of pining, luck or magic can create the outcome that we want in an agreement without our concerted efforts.
-We need to be street smart, disciplined, persistent and well-informed, and only then will we unlock our mental prowess to devise the best deal possible for all those involved.
+Emotional intelligence is a must to be successful in the art of negotiation because no amount of pining or luck can create the outcome without a strategy.
+We need to be street smart, disciplined, persistent and well-informed, to devise the best deal possible for all those involved.

-Gandhi is arguably the epitome of peaceful negotiation and resolution for a cause that usually involves lots of bloodshed and militancy.
-But he preferred to use diplomacy and reason in promoting his case for winning India’s independence from the oppressive British rule.
-He practiced the philosophy of “ahimsa” (non-violence) in all his dealings with the British, and eventually succeeded in his quest.
+Gandhi is arguably the epitome of peaceful negotiation and resolution for a cause that would usually involves lots of bloodshed and militancy.
+But he preferred to use diplomacy in his efforts to win India’s independence from the oppressive British rule.
+He practiced the philosophy of “ahimsa” (non-violence) in all his dealings with the British, and eventually succeeded.

 1. Preparation is key: When it comes to successful negotiations, good preparation is a must.
 Start out by clarifying your objectives and what you would like to achieve by the end of the negotiation process.
 Get to know the party that you’re negotiating with.
 Ask yourself: what are their strengths and weaknesses?
 What does this situation look like from their perspective?
 What is it that they are trying to get out of the negotiation?
 What motivates them?
 What kind of communication style are they most responsive to?